Weir

-A weir /wɪə/ or low head dam is a barrier across the width of a river that alters the flow characteristics of water and usually results in a change in the height of the river level.
-Weirs are also used to control the flow of water for outlets of lakes, ponds, and reservoirs.
+A weir /wɪə/ or low-head dam is a barrier across the width of a body of water that alters the flow characteristics of water and usually results in a change in the height of the water level.
+Weirs are used to control the flow of water for rivers, outlets of lakes, ponds, and reservoirs, industrial discharge, and drainage control structures.
 There are many weir designs, but commonly water flows freely over the top of the weir crest before cascading down to a lower level.
+There is no single definition as to what constitutes a weir.

+Weir can also refer to the skimmer found in most in-ground swimming pools, which controls the flow of water pulled into the filtering system.

 Etymology

-There is no single definition as to what constitutes a weir and one English dictionary simply defines a weir as a small dam, likely originating from Middle English were, Old English wer, derivative of root of werian, meaning "to defend, dam".
-The German cognate is Wehr, today the often as the composite noun Stauwehr which has the same meaning as English weir.
+The word likely originated from Middle English were, Old English wer, a derivative of the root of the verb werian, meaning "to defend, dam".
+The German cognate is Wehr, which means the same as English weir.

 Function

 Commonly, weirs are used to prevent flooding, measure water discharge, and help render rivers more navigable by boat.
-In some locations, the terms dam and weir are synonymous, but normally there is a clear distinction made between the structures.
-Usually, a dam is designed specifically to impound water behind a wall, whilst a weir is designed to alter the river flow characteristics.
+In some locations, the terms dam and weir are synonymous.

-A common distinction between dams and weirs is that water flows over the top (crest) of a weir or underneath it for at least some of its length.
-Accordingly, the crest of an overflow spillway on a large dam may therefore be referred to as a weir.
+A common distinction between dams and weirs is that water may flow through both (controlling flow and often turning turbines in the case of a dam), it only flows over a weir.
+Thus many dams have an accompanying spillway, lower than the crest of the dam, to release water in excess of its capacity to retain or regulate its flow.

 Weirs can vary in size both horizontally and vertically, with the smallest being only a few centimetres in height whilst the largest may be many metres tall and hundreds of metres long.
 Some common weir purposes are outlined below.

 Flow measurement

-Weirs allow hydrologists and engineers a simple method of measuring the volumetric flow rate in small to medium-sized streams/rivers or in industrial discharge locations.
+When appropriate conditions are met, weirs allow hydrologists and engineers a simple method of measuring the volumetric flow rate in small to medium-sized streams/rivers or in industrial discharge locations.
 Since the geometry of the top of the weir is known and all water flows over the weir, the depth of water behind the weir can be converted to a rate of flow.
-However, this can only be achieved in locations where all water flows over the top of the weir crest (as opposed to around the sides or through conduits or sluices) and at locations where the water that flows over the crest is carried away from the structure.
-If these conditions are not met, it can make flow measurement complicated, inaccurate, or even impossible.
+However, this can only be achieved in locations where all water flows over the top of the weir crest, and none escapes elsewise.